mariusvniekerk/condax/README.md

 ## Installation

-condax is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.5+ and PyPy.
+condax is distributed on [PyPI](https://pypi.org) as a universal wheel and is available on Linux and macOS and supports Python 3.5+ and PyPy.

 ```bash